How to sell a house without an estate agent

 Can you sell a house without an estate agent?

-With most charging between 1 percent and 3 percent of the property sale price, and property prices rising quickly, it may be tempting to explore the idea of selling your property without an estate agent.
+With most charging between 1 percent and 3 percent of the property sale price, it may be tempting to explore the idea of selling your property without an estate agent.
 It is possible?
 Is it sensible?
 And how much money could you save by selling your house privately?

 In this guide